-I grew up as a west coast girl, living early childhood primarily on the beach in Santa Cruz, California.
-When I was nine years old, writing music like Amy Grant was all I thought about.
-Upon singing and traveling with my family in matching outfits at times, growing up the red-headed, middle sister of three stair-stepped preacher’s daughters, I discovered life would be a little different for me.
-Much to my objection, we moved our way up Cali and eventually ended up in Vancouver, WA when I was 13, where I enjoyed a difficult adolescence as we are all blessed to encounter.
-I did, however, find life-long friends during that time.
-We were schooled at home from the time I hit 6th grade and it honestly worked out fabulously for me, the contemplative, over-achiever who wears her heart on her sleeve, because I could write and write and write.
+Much to my heart-broken objection, we moved from Santa Cruz where I left behind the beaches, the gymnastics lawn, my best friend since Kindergarten, my large bedroom I had all to myself….but at least I didn’t have to leave behind the music.
+We ended up in Vancouver, WA when I was 13, where I found life-long friends even in the midst of those difficult adolescent days — those days that flooded my journals and inspired lyrics that were important to me — like friends you can trust, crying to Jesus, and boys.
+We were schooled at home from the time I hit 6th grade and it honestly worked out fabulously for me — the contemplative, over-achiever who wears her heart on her sleeve — because I could write and write and write.
 I loved having all that time to myself.
-Sitting at the piano, trying to arrange like Michael W. Smith – those were the days.
-It did not surprise my parents that I attended college to study music.
-I have never had plans to do anything else.
+Sitting at the piano, trying to arrange the notes like one of Michael W. Smith’s Christmas pieces – those were the days.
+It did not surprise my parents that I attended college to study music and earn a degree in music composition.
+I never had plans to do anything else.